-Offering the items to people browsing yard sales can be a great way to get rid of the items and score some extra cash.
+Yard sales are a great furniture disposal method that allows you to score some extra cash in the process.
 Make sure you advertise some of your big-ticket items to draw more people.
 You might also pair your furniture with other small household items and clothing that you were planning to get rid of anyway and bring in even more money.

 Listing furniture items individually on a sharing site like Nextdoor or LetGo can be a great way to get rid of unwanted furniture items.
 It might take some time to set up the listings, but it’s one of the best ways to get the most money for your used items.
 People looking specifically for similar items are willing to pay more for the items that they need, and if they’re searching for a gently used bed-frame, they’re willing to pay more than someone who just happens upon it at a yard sale.

 If none of these appeal to you, remember that homeless shelters are always looking for donated or recycled pieces of furniture that they can use.
-Gently used furniture is often desperately needed at shelters or at other non-profit community-oriented charities as well.
+Gently used furniture is often desperately needed at shelters or at other non-profit community-oriented charities.
 Items like beds, dressers, couches, chairs, and dining tables can almost always be used to turn a shelter into a home.
 Call around to organizations in your area to see if anyone can use anything you are getting rid of before you dispose of it.

-If you’ve exhausted all of the options for selling or giving away your items, and you still need to get rid of them, you may need to contact a rubbish removal service to come and pick them up.
+If you’ve exhausted all of the options for selling or giving away your items, and you still need to get rid of them, you may need to contact a junk hauling service to come and pick them up.
 You may be charged a small fee, but they will not only come to your location to pick up the items, they will also take care of removing it and loading it, saving you quite a bit of time and energy.
 For example, 1-800-got-junk is a junk removal company that thrives on this line of work.

-Finding homes for your used furniture might take some time, but there are plenty of options available to help you remove them after a renovation.
+Finding homes for your used furniture might take some time, but there are plenty of options available to help you remove them after a home renovation.
 Whether you choose to keep it, sell it, give it away, or pay someone to take it away, you aren’t going to be stuck with it.
 So weigh your disposable options and choose whatever is most convenient.